BethAnnP-Bx/horiseon-refactor-hw-1/README.md

-# Code Refactor Starter Code
+# Refactor the Horiseon site Starter Code to meet Accessibilty Standards.